marcosbarbero/beautiful-jekyll/_posts/2019-01-27-oauth2-centralized-authorization-opaque-token-spring-boot2-en.md

 {: .box-note}
 If you are looking for JWT implementation please follow this [link](http://blog.marcosbarbero.com/centralized-authorization-jwt-spring-boot2/)

-OAuth2 Centralized Authorization with Opaque Tokens using Spring Boot 2
----

 This guide walks through the process to create a centralized authentication and authorization server with Spring Boot 2, a demo resource server will also be provided.